itsbaam/CacheCruiser/README.md

 ## Overview
 CacheCruiser forwards incoming HTTP requests to a specified origin server, caches the responses on the cache instance, and returns cached responses on repeat requests to improve performance and reduce load on the origin.

-This project currently implements only in-memory caching.
-Disk caching and Redis caching are planned for future releases.
+This project currently implements in-memory caching and disk caching.
+Redis caching is planned for future releases.

 ## Prerequisites
 - Go 1.18+ installed